scalalogo/scalalogo.github.io/en/2_language_basics.md

 * if both `condition1` and `condition2` are false but `condition3` is true, "codeC" will be executed,
 * if all `condition1`, `condition2` and `condition3` are false, "codeD" will be executed.

 It might also be worth mentioning that the last `else {...}` is optional - we don't have to write it if we don't want to execute anything if all `condition1`, `condition2` and `condition3` are false.
-Then the codde would look like this:
+Then the code would look like this:

 ```scala
 if (condition1) {